JunqiangHu/FirstRotation/README.md

 <a id='discussion'></a>
 ## Discussion
 &ensp;&ensp;The former result shows the capability of RL.
-However, the high dependency is still a problem for generalize the current result.
-I have tried to dissect neurons in the network just as [Ref.7](#references7), but beacuse the total different task between classification and figure generation, I couldn't write proper codes and the dissection failed.
+However, the high dependency is still a problem for generalize the current result, and the transfer learnning idea is restrained.
+&ensp;&ensp;I have also tried to dissect neurons in the network just as [Ref.7](#references7), but beacuse the total different task between classification and figure generation, I couldn't write proper codes and the dissection failed.

 <a id='references'></a>
 ## References